Skip to Content

 Judy spent her career working in all levels of education as a Physical Education teacher, coach, and academic advisor in both the Twin Cities and Fargo/Moorhead areas.
 She was a Health & Physical Education Instructor at Normandale Community College.
 She was a true sports fan and attended many sporting events earning her the title amongst her family and friends of "Number One Fan".

-At Judy's request there will be no memorial service, but in her honor, please consider making a donation to a youth sports team or arts program, or Safe Hands Animal Rescue.
+At Judy's request there was no memorial service, but in her honor, please consider making a donation to a youth sports team or arts program, or Safe Hands Animal Rescue.

 Docter, David Reinhardt Born on April 8, 1936, in Milwaukee, Wisconsin, Dave grew up in Florida and California and studied at the University of California at Santa Barbara and at the University of Minnesota, where he earned his doctorate in music.
 In 1968, he helped found the Department of Music at Normandale Community College.
 There he directed the choral program, served as chairman of the department, taught various music courses and presented annual Madrigal dinners.
 In 1982 he founded the Normandale Chorale Society which continues today as the Bloomington Chorale.
 Dave married fellow music educator Rita Kanne in 1966.
 Together with their three children, they became passionate members of the Twin Cities classical music community.